Motorcycle Accident Lawyer Serving Palm Springs

 - Bone Fractures

 Most drivers know that using a cell phone while driving a car or truck may lead to an accident.
 The same holds true for a motorcycle.
 However, the state has a new law that makes using a cell phone when driving a more serious driving offense.
 Before the new law that was made in 2019, a police officer was not able to stop a driver on the road just for using a cell phone, even though it was still illegal (it was a secondary offense).
 In order to do that, a driver had to also be committing a more “serious” driving offense (a primary offense), such as not obeying a stop sign.
 Under the new law, using a cell phone, while driving, is usually a primary offense.
-See Florida Statute 316.305 for more info.What should I do if I get into a Palm Springs motorcycle accident?
+See Florida Statute 316.305 for more info.How to Protect Yourself After a Palm Springs Motorcycle Crash

 If you’re in a Palm Springs motorcycle accident, there are some things that you may want to do.
 Of course, the first thing that you will want to do is to see if you or anyone involved in the motorcycle crash are seriously hurt.
 You can also make sure that nothing is blocking the roadway that might cause other accidents.
 You will also want to make sure that the Police Department and Emergency Medical Services is called.